RivaD2/node-app/README.md

 **For the Mongo-demo you will to install the following:**

 1. `npm install MongoDB  mongoose nodemon`
-2. Create a schema and model(even though mongoDB is considered to be schemaless, we still built out a schema.
+2. Create a schema and model(even though mongoDB is considered to be schemaless, we still build out a schema.
 You can read more about getting started with MongoDB [here](https://docs.mongodb.com/manual/tutorial/getting-started/)

-3. **Connect to Database**
+3. **Connect to the database**

 ```
    mongoose.connect('mongodb://localhost/playground')

     //better to use debug module rather than console.log
    .then(() => console.log('Connected to MongoDB...'))
    .catch(err => console.error('Could not connect to MongoDB...',err));

 ```

 ### ENV requirements:

 **For Mongo-demo, you will need:**